Finding an Adoptive Family in Kansas: 5 Questions You Have

 When you envision the kind of life you want your baby to have, what do you see?
 This vision of your child’s future will be used to help you choose the right adoptive parents for your baby.
 Each adoption is unique, and it’s up to you which factors to value as you are looking for adoptive parents in Kansas and around the country.
 Here are some things to consider:

 Where do you picture them growing up: in an urban, suburban, or rural environment?
 Near the ocean or mountains?
 Somewhere with exciting museums and fantastic schools nearby?
 In a small town?
 Do you want to choose adoptive parents in Kansas, surrounding states, or somewhere across the country?

 Do you want them to grow up with siblings, or do you picture them as an only child?
 Do you picture them having older sisters or maybe younger brothers?

 Do you envision them growing up around pets?
 In a home of dog-lovers, or will they grow up cuddling a pet cat?

 What are their parents like?
 What do they enjoy doing together?
 What are their quirks and hobbies?
 What values will they pass on to your child?

 How much contact do you want to maintain after the adoption?
 Yearly or monthly letters or emails?
 Phone calls or texts?
 Do you want to arrange visits for them to come to Kansas?

 Having an image of the future you want for your baby will help you to choose the right parents for them.
-Many birth mothers go on to have an incredibly close relationship with their children’s adoptive families.
+In order to choose the right parents, you have to have the best options.
+That’s why it is so important to work with a large, national agency like American Adoptions.
+Because we work with so many families at once, you can find parents who truly fulfill your dreams for your baby.
+Once you find them, many birth mothers go on to have an incredibly close relationship with their children’s adoptive families.